jedc4xer/abs_group_assessment/README.md

     utils:
         This folder holds a helper python file that was assistive in the analysis process.
         It's primary function was to display information about variables in the analysis.

+    visuals:
+        This is an empty folder (except for a placeholder file).
+Visuals will get exported into this folder after creation for some of the functions.

     backup_data_exploration.ipynb:
         This file is aptly named.
 We had a lot of issues with branches crashing, and wanted to